Foods To Eat For Thinning Hair And Nutrition For Hair Loss

 Vegetables

-Enriched with vitamins A, B, C, E, K and minerals like iron and calcium, vegetables play an important role in our nutrition for thinning hair.
+Vegetables are enriched with essential nutrients for hair growth, such as vitamins A, B, C, E, K, and minerals like iron and calcium.
+So, they play an important role in our nutrition for thinning hair.
 The more colorful veggies you include in your diet, the more benefits you can derive from as many different nutrients.
 Let’s have a look at how the different vegetables contribute to your hair health.

 • Carrots are a rich source of beta-carotene, biotin, and vitamins A, B-6, and K (2), (3).
 This helps stop hair fall and boost the scalp health for thicker, longer hair.